-Additional Loadbalancer.org configuration (web interface)
+Additional Loadbalancer.org configuration (Using the Web User Interface)

-This section deals with the configuration of the load balancers via the web interface.
+This section deals with the configuration of the load balancers via the Web User Interface.
 The wizard should enable you to have a working virtual server with a single configured real server (back-end).
-You can use the web interface to add or modify existing virtual and real servers as required.
+You can use the WUI to add or modify existing virtual and real servers as required.

-If you used the web based wizard then you will already be in the web interface.
+If you used the web based wizard then you will already be in the Web User Interface.
 From here all administration tasks can be carried out.

-If you chose to use the console wizard then you can now access the web interface either via links at the console or from a web browser on a client connected to the same network (recommended).
+If you chose to use the console wizard then you can now access the Web User Interface either via links at the console or from a web browser on a client connected to the same network (recommended).

-With a web browser access the web interface : http://192.168.2.21:9080/lbadmin/ (replace 192.168.2.21 with the correct address)
+With a web browser access the Web User Interface : http://192.168.2.21:9080/lbadmin/ (replace 192.168.2.21 with the correct address if this has been changed)